Skip to main content

 Weekly check-ins.

-Every participant receives structured outreach each week.
-Not automated pings — scheduled touchpoints designed to keep contribution behavior on track.
+Every member receives structured outreach each week.
+Not generic notifications.
+Scheduled touchpoints designed to support participation, reduce drop off, and keep contribution behavior on track.

 Payout touchpoints.